-For two consecutive years, School of Pharmacy faculty garnered more extramural funding for research and construction than any other pharmacy school in the country.
+The University of Mississippi School of Pharmacy is one of the top-funded pharmacy schools in the country.
 The funds enable faculty and students to conduct internationally competitive health-related research in state-of-the-art laboratories.

 Our graduate students have opportunities to conduct research under the guidance of scientists within our Research Institute of Pharmaceutical Sciences, which comprises two major nationally and internationally renowned entities: the National Center for Natural Products Research and the Center for Pharmaceutical Marketing and Management.

 The largest source of funding for graduate students is teaching or research assistantships offered by the pharmacy school's academic departments and its research institute and centers.
 Recipients are also awarded tuition and nonresident fee scholarships.
 In addition, UM's Graduate School offers dissertation fellowships and summer research assistantships, as well as fellowships to supplement departmental assistantships.

 Recipients of graduate assistantships must have health insurance.
 Unless a student presents evidence of prior insurance, he or she is automatically enrolled in a university-endorsed group insurance program, and the Graduate School subsidizes half of the premiums for most graduate assistants.